opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/docs/serverside-usage.md

 # Usage on the server

-In general you don't need to write different code on the client vs. the server.
-But there are a few things to be aware of.
+The code you write on the server will usually be the exact same you would write on the client, but there are a few small things to be aware of.

 ## Avoiding Cross-Talk